billatr0n/FizzBuzz/README.md

 **FizzBuzz** is a game that has gained in popularity as a programming assignment to weed out non-programmers during job interviews.
-The object of the assignment is less about solving it correctly according to the below rules and more about showing the programmer understands basic, necessary tools such as if-/else-statements and loops.
-The rules of FizzBuzz are as follows:
+The object of the assignment is less about solving it correctly according to the below Utils.rules and more about showing the programmer understands basic, necessary tools such as if-/else-statements and loops.
+The Utils.rules of FizzBuzz are as follows:

 For numbers 1 through 100,